aydonlol/node-v13-repl.it/readme.md

 # [Discord.js template for replit](https://repl.it/github/neumatic-org/djs-v12-replit)
 [![](https://replit.com/badge/github/neumatic-org/djs-v12.replit.png)](https://repl.it/github/neumatic-org/djs-v12-replit)
-Replit's version of node is outdated, and the new version of discord.js requires v16 and intents.
-There is a workaround to getting updated node i made.
+Replit's version of node is outdated, and the new version of discord.js requires node v16 and intents.
+There is a workaround to getting updated node on replit, that i made.

 ## to run: